Version managing a Solution in Visual studio

 </Compile>

-Above Include… is where the file is linked form and Link… is where it shows up in the target project.
-Presumably the easiest way to do it is to link the shared file into the root of the target project and then move it through editing the project.
-As with C# there is no way to directly link a file into My Project folder but one has to first link it to some other place in the target project and them move it through this hack.
+Presumably the easiest way to do it is to use the shared file in the root of a project and then link it through editing the project.
+There is no way to directly link a file into My Project folder but one has to first link it to some other place in the target project and them move it through this hack.

 (sorry for the > and < but it’s late and I really want to get the stuff into production, not update a blog)